Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \begin{proof} Choose the largest index $i$ with $1<i<n+1$ such that $s_{i+1}$ does not occur between two consecutive occurrences of $s_{i}$ in $w$.
-By Lemma~\ref{lem:zigzag subword}, $\z_{i,i}^{L,1}$ is a subword of some reduced expression for $w$ and the heap in Figure~\ref{Fig057} is a convex subheap of $H(w)$.
-Let $k$ be largest index with $i\leq k \leq n+1$ such that each entry labeled by $s_{j}$ on the upper diagonal in the subheap of Figure~\ref{Fig056} covers an entry labeled by $s_{j-1}$ for $j\leq k$.
+By Lemma~\ref{lem:zigzag subword}, the heap in Figure~\ref{fig:main zigzag lemma 2} is a convex subheap of $H(w)$.
+Let $k$ be largest index with $i\leq k \leq n+1$ such that each entry labeled by $s_{j}$ on the upper diagonal in the subheap of Figure~\ref{fig:main zigzag lemma 1} covers an entry labeled by $s_{j-1}$ for $j\leq k$.
 Similarly, let $l$ be the largest index with $i\leq l \leq n+1$ such that each entry on the lower diagonal labeled by $s_{j}$ is covered by an entry labeled by $s_{j-1}$ for $j\leq l$.
-Then the heap in Figure~\ref{Fig058} is a convex subheap of $H(w)$.
-By the northwest and southwest versions of Lemma~\ref{lem:typeI or nothing above}, the heap in Figure~\ref{Fig059} must be a convex subheap of $H(w)$.
-If neither of $k$ or $l$ are equal to $n+1$, then we are done since the entry labeled by $s_{k}$ (respectively, $s_{l}$) cannot be covered by (respectively, cover) an entry labeled by $s_{k-1}$ (respectively, $s_{l-1}$); otherwise, we contradict $w \in \FC(\C_{n})$.
-Assume that $k=n+1$; the case $l=n+1$ follows by a symmetric argument.
-If the entry labeled by $s_{n+1}$ is covered, it must be covered by an entry labeled by $s_{n}$.
-But by Lemma~\ref{lem:zigzag}, $w$ would then be of type I. \end{proof}
+Then the heap in Figure~\ref{fig:main zigzag lemma 3} is a convex subheap of $H(w)$.
+By the northwest and southwest versions of Lemma~\ref{lem:typeI or nothing above}, the heap in Figure~\ref{fig:main zigzag lemma 4} must be a convex subheap of $H(w)$.
+If neither of $k$ nor $l$ are equal to $n+1$, then we are done since the entry labeled by $s_{k}$ (respectively, $s_{l}$) cannot be covered by (respectively, cover) an entry labeled by $s_{k-1}$ (respectively, $s_{l-1}$); otherwise, we contradict $w \in \FC(\C_{n})$.
+If $k=n+1$ and the entry labeled by $s_{n+1}$ is covered, it must be covered by an entry labeled by $s_{n}$.
+But then $w$ would then be of type I by Lemma~\ref{lem:zigzag}.
+The case involving $l=n+1$ follows by a similar argument. \end{proof}

-\begin{remark} Note that all of the previous lemmas of this section have analogous statements where $s_{1}$ and $s_{2}$ are replaced with $s_{n+1}$ and $s_{n}$, respectively. \end{remark}
+Note that all of the previous lemmas of this section have right-handed versions where $s_{1}$ and $s_{2}$ are replaced with $s_{n+1}$ and $s_{n}$, respectively.

 \end{subsection}